SyedAnas26/Movie-Rating-Website/README.md

 # Movie-Rating-Website
-Movie rating website using Django web Framework and Angular 10
+Movie rating website using Django web Framework and AngularCLI 11